 What is Root Resorption?

 Root resorption is the process in which the body breaks down and absorbs tissue surrounding a tooth.
-Although this is a rare phenomenon in adults, root resorption in children is natural and enables the roots of baby teeth to dissolve so that permanent teeth can serve as replacements.
+Although this is a rare phenomenon in adults, root resorption in children is natural and enables the roots of baby teeth to dissolve so those permanent teeth can serve as replacements.